andrewkozinski/optimum-take-home-assessment/backend/README.md

 The main.go file is located within the cmd/movieapi directory.

 ### The backend makes use of the following third party libraries:
-- Gin-gonic for API routing.
-Used in case middleware tasks like authentication or logging was needed and for the simplification of Path parameters.
+- Chi for API routing.
+Chosen for its more expressive routing.